on your computer, in order to improve your experience when using our website. One

 been set.
 You may delete and block all cookies from this site (using your browser),

 but parts of the site may not work.
 To find out more about the cookies we use and

 We are here to listen!

-Following of your feedback, we have made the following changes:
+Following of feedback from the independent satisfaction surveys, we have made the following changes:

 We now send appointment letters a week in advance, giving you time to rearrange if necessary.

 We contact you if we are running late.

 As well as offering Saturday morning appointments, we now offer repairs until 7pm.